-I had hired someone in Fall 2019, but she moved to a new city around the new year of 2020.
+I had hired someone in Fall 2019, Tran, a fantastic handbag maker with lots of prior experience, but she moved to a new city around the new year of 2020.
 Hiring Tran was a game changer.
 She was a hard worker, and when she told me she had to leave, I was so bummed.
 So I was really hesitant to try hiring again.
 But I stuck an ad on craigslist and had a few zoom interviews.
 I immediately liked Alexis.
 She is warm, passionate and thoughtful.
 She started in late July, and I couldn't have made it through the end of the year without her.

 B: What is your favorite part about being a creative?

 Alexis: How it gives me permission to continually be curious and explore my imagination.
 Having been driven by my creativity has allowed me to learn a lot about myself and the world around me in a magical way.

 B: How has working for small businesses shaped you as an individual?

 Alexis: I have worked for only small businesses since college, so that is 10+ years at this point.
 It is difficult to separate exactly how it has shaped me since it is such a huge part of who I am.
 I have learned more from working with and watching small businesses owners than I ever did in school.
 The experience of working with so many strong willed capable business women and artists has been invaluable.
 There is a resourcefulness that is integral to working for small businesses.
 There isn’t another department you can ask, or pass a project onto.
 It always comes down to you and your team because there is literally is no one else.
 If you don’t know how to do something, you have to know how to figure it out.